futianfan/clinical-trial-outcome-prediction/README.md

 ### 3.3 drug -> SMILES

+- description
-* The drugs in ClinicalTrialGov are described in natural language.
+  - The drugs in ClinicalTrialGov are described in natural language.

-* [DrugBank](https://go.drugbank.com/) contains rich information about drugs.
+  - [DrugBank](https://go.drugbank.com/) contains rich information about drugs.

-* We use [DrugBank](https://go.drugbank.com/) to get the molecule structures of the drug.
+  - We use [DrugBank](https://go.drugbank.com/) to get the molecule structures of the drug.

+- input
-input: data/drugbank_drugs_info.csv
+  - data/drugbank_drugs_info.csv

+- output
-output: data/drug2smiles.pkl
+  - data/drug2smiles.pkl

 ```bash
 python src/drug2smiles.py
 ```